 Make sure to spend a day exploring the beautiful houses in the Garden District!
 Grab a day pass on a trolley and ride it all the way to the Washington Square spot.
 Get off and wander the streets!
 These houses are so grand and intricate details on the outside, I can only imagine what’s on the inside!
 The Garden District is also home to the Lafayette Cemetery and the Commander’s Palace, among other great eats.

 This is probably one of the prettiest cemeteries that is open to the public.
 Note, it closes around 3pm each day, but is totally free for wandering before that!
 You can pay a tour guide at the front for a guided tour, but we choose to instead opt for a self-guided tour.
 Use THIS article for a fantastic self-guided tour of the cemetery, which includes detailed history and tips on understanding symbols.
+You can also try out this formal walking tour if you want a guide.

 Guys, it gets HOT in NOLA!
 We visited in May and were sweating all day, every day.
 Unless you’re visiting in the dead of winter, set aside a little time one afternoon to lounge by the pool in your hotel.
 Don’t have a hotel pool?
 Head to the Country Club instead!
 You deserve a little poolside time.